poqli/Hermitcraft-Season-9-Setup-Guide/README.md

 - [Carpet](https://modrinth.com/mod/carpet/version/1.4.112) - useful for speeding up wait times between games of Decked Out 2
 - [Lithium](https://modrinth.com/mod/lithium/version/mc1.20.1-0.11.2) - general optimizations
 - [FerriteCore](https://modrinth.com/mod/ferrite-core/version/6.0.0-fabric) - memory usage optimizations
-- [View Distance Fix](https://modrinth.com/mod/view-distance-fix/version/fabric-1.20.1-1.0.0) - fix for when the client's render distance is different the server's
+- [View Distance Fix](https://modrinth.com/mod/view-distance-fix/version/fabric-1.20.1-1.0.0) - fix for when the client's render distance is different from the server's

-Simply move the mods into the server's "mods" folder and the server will handle the rest.
+Simply move the mods into the server's "mods" folder and the server will handle the rest.\
+You can also find these mods in the **Versions** tab.
+You will have to download the modpack through the Modrinth launcher and find them in the mods folder.
+To find them, click on the Folder button and open the "mods" folder.

 ### Voice chat setup
 If you relied on port-forwarding for the server's setup, you will need port-forwardig for the Simple Voice Chat mod.
 The port for it is <code>24454</code>.
 If you need a recap on port-forwarding, well...
 Here we go again!